 I love a merger.
-You inevitably hear about all the horrible no-good unprofitable customers you kicked to the curb.
+You inevitably hear about all the horrible no-good unprofitable customers you were forced to set free.
 It’s like the high school reunion, where you discover the math nerd is a bitcoin billionaire and the head cheerleader is living in a trailer park.

 The last time we spoke about these “unprofitable customers”, we heard some harsh words.
-They were evil personified, sucking cash like Dracula, and the key reason our annual sales meeting was moved to the Ramada (Limited).
-Without an open bar.
+They were evil personified, sucked cash like Dracula, and the key reason our annual meeting lacked an open bar.

 So we cast them into the outer darkness.